A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 Setting clear and transparent pricing has many benefits.
 It builds trust with potential clients and helps them understand the value of your coaching services.

-Consider offering flexible payment options, such as payment plans or package deals, to make your services more accessible to a wider range of clients.
+Consider offering payment options like plans or packages for better accessibility to a wider range of clients.

 Remember, pricing should be fair to both you and your clients.
 With these considerations in mind, you’ll be well on your way to set a pricing structure that works for everyone.